vendrhub/vendr-documentation/content/core/1.0.0/key-concepts/readonly-and-writable-entities.md

 <message-box type="info" heading="Remember">

-All write opperations must occur within a Unit of Work so by passing in a Unit of Work instance into the entities `AsWritable` method, we are ensuring that you are in fact within an active Unit of Work.
+All write operations must occur within a Unit of Work so by passing in a Unit of Work instance into the entities `AsWritable` method, we are ensuring that you are in fact within an active Unit of Work.

 </message-box>